jimatas/Developist.Core.Api.Exceptions/src/Developist.Core.Api.Exceptions/README.md

 # Developist.Core.Api.Exceptions

 ## Overview
-The `Developist.Core.Api.Exceptions` library provides a set of core exception types for use in applications, designed to handle common error scenarios in web API projects.
+The `Developist.Core.Api.Exceptions` library provides a set of core exception types for use in .NET applications, designed to handle common error scenarios in ASP.NET Core MVC/API projects.

 ## Exceptions